New York Anti-Secession Ordinance

 The New York Anti-Secession Ordinance, also called as Anti-Secession Resolutions of the New York legislature (反脱离联邦决议/反脱離聯邦決議) is a temporary resolution passed in 1861 by the New York State Assembly before the outbreak of the American Civil War, calling on the Lincoln administration not to allow the Southern states to secede from the Union.

 In 2005, the Chinese government cited New York's anti-secession resolutions when enacting its anti-secession law.
 The Ordinance is regarded by both Chinese jurisprudence and leading public opinion as a form of federal law.
-The Chinese media almost always referred to it as the "Anti-Secession Act" (反脱离联邦法/反脱離聯邦法) and reported it extensively afterwards, with only Initium Media arguing that it was a completely non-existent pseudo-historical law.
+The Chinese media almost always referred to it as the "Anti-Secession Act" (反脱离联邦法/反脱離聯邦法) and reported it extensively afterwards, with only Initium Media arguing that it was inconsequential and that mainstream Chinese analysis was shallow and pseudohistorical.

 Full text

 On January 11, 1861, the New York State Assembly passed the ordinance.
 The full text is as follows.

 Anti-Secession Act

 After Chen Shui-bian's administration introduced the One Country on Each Side theory in 2002, the government of the People's Republic of China (PRC) promoted anti-secession legislation.
 In 2005, the Chinese government invited legal professionals to explore the enaction of a formal law against Taiwanese independence.

 On March 8, 2005, at the third session of the 10th National People's Congress, Wang Zhaoguo, Vice Chairman of the Standing Committee of the National People's Congress, invited scholars to participate in formulating a draft anti-secession law, and asked legal experts and experts on Taiwan to express their views.
 Rao Gopin, a professor at Peking University Law School, participated in many of the discussion sessions, studying legal issues related to Hong Kong from the perspective of international law and suggesting at the symposium that a law of national unity could be formulated by reference to the anti-secession act of America.

 The International Herald Leader asked at the meeting whether China whether had drawn on the experience of the United States in enacting similar laws to prevent the independence of the Confederate States of America (CSA) before the American Civil War.
 Rao Gopin told reporters that anti-secession laws are not unique to China.
 Before the U.S. Civil War broke out in 1861, he said, the U.S. federal government enacted the Anti-Secession Act against the eleven southern CSA states that wanted to secede to maintain slavery.
 He said that the act was a federal law that was effective in all federal jurisdictions, and was the legal basis for the U.S. to use force against secessionists in the American South.
 Rao emphasized that the term used in the Chinese definition of the anti-secession law is also "Anti-Secession," which he believes serves as circumstantial evidence that Chinese legislators are referencing U.S. law.